saurabhkara/Node.js-master-class/README.md

 ### Project on monitering system and memory usage using inbuild module(OS) and third party

 - Please check `moniter.js` file
+- To run this project hit this command `node moniter.js` in cmd

 ![alt text](<Screenshot (299).png>)

+### Synchronous and blocking code

+Synchronous execution usually uses to code executing in sequence and the program is executed line by line, one line at a time.
+When a function is called, the program execution waits until that function returns before continuing to the next line of code.

+### Asynchronous and non-blocking code

+Asynchronous execution applies to execution that doesn’t run in the sequence it appears in the code.
+The program doesn’t wait for the task to complete and can move on to the next task.

+### File system in Node.js

+- Create File
+- Update File
+- Get File Detail
+- Create Folder
+- Delete Files
+- Write file
+- Appending data into file
+- Folder removal

+- check `fs.js` file for above operation